Origins: Earth Dreaming

 The design incorporates an Islander influence with respect to the colours that have been chosen to represent the peoples of the water, or Islanders, of Australia and our Polynesian and Melanesian brothers and sisters of the South Seas and other islands around the world.

-Mankind’s role as guardians and caretakers of the world is depicted through hands holding up the Earth.
+Humanity’s role as guardians and caretakers of the world is depicted through hands holding up the Earth.
 The dots between the hands signify that we are all connected and portray that all countries have a responsibility to care for the world.
 These connections highlight that during GEO Week the world comes together to discuss the use of science and technology as tools to help man achieve this goal.